The Daily Dose/Sunday, April 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a busy day off.
+The Diary of a Nobody – Sparrow just misses a PB in the sack.
 Today’s Diary.

 ———